cloudmesh/cloudmesh-pi-cluster/README.md

 ssh-keygen
 ```

-These steps have only to be done once on your master Pi.
+These steps have only to be done once on your manager Pi.

 ### User install